 How to Find a Solution-Focused Therapist

 Due to the skepticism about SFT being broadly useful, many therapists do not practice SFT on a regular basis.
 This makes it more crucial to ask a potential therapist about their preferred approaches to therapy if SFT is what the client is seeking.
+If you are interested in finding a therapist who provides SFBT, consider using an online therapist directory where you can sort by location, insurance, and specialty.

 Who Is Able to Practice Solution Focused Therapy?

 Certification for the practice of SFT is not required, but it is possible to obtain.
 The International Alliance of Solution Focused Therapy Institutes (IASTI) offers training in SFT techniques and certification at three levels: Practitioner, Advanced Practitioner, and Master Practitioner.
-Certification requires that competence be demonstrated and that a final exam is passed for each level.4
+Certification requires that competence be demonstrated and that a final exam is passed for each level.5

 Cost of Solution Focused Therapy